Donghua University

-Donghua University (DHU, 东华大学) is a public research university in Shanghai, China.
-"Donghua" literally means East China.
-Established in 1951, it is directly administered by the Ministry of Education of China as part of the Double First Class University Plan and former Project 211 for National Key Universities.
-It is best known for its research and education in engineering, management, design and materials science disciplines.
+Donghua University (DHU, 东华大学) is a public university in Shanghai, China.
+It is affiliated with the Ministry of Education.
+The university is part of the Double First-Class Construction and Project 211.

-As of 2021, Donghua University is ranked among the world top 800th universities according to some of the most-widely read university rankings in the world such as the Academic Ranking of World Universities, the Times Higher Education World University Rankings, and the U.S. News & World Report Best Global University Ranking.
-It is ranked as the top 1 school for Textile Engineering, Fiber Materials Science, and Fashion Design in China in the recognized Best Chinese Universities Ranking.
+Formerly known as China Textile University, the institution emphasizes not only the original materials science program but also engineering, management, and design disciplines.

 History

 Founded in June 1951, Donghua University was originally named the East China Institute of Textile Technology (华东纺织工学院).
 In September 1985, the institute changed its name to China Textile University (中国纺织大学) and changed it once again to Donghua University in August 1999.
 The word "Donghua" literally means East China.

 It has been a national key university since 1960 and was one of the educational institutions in China authorized to confer all three levels of degree: bachelor's, master's, and doctorate degrees.

 Campuses

 Donghua University has two campuses: one in Changning District and the other in Songjiang District in Shanghai.
-Most bachelor courses are taken in Songjiang district.
+Most bachelor courses are taken in the Songjiang district.

+The Changning Campus is the older one, and it has a tunnel under it going along Xinhua Road.